jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 Look at the topSNPsPc1 file that is generated

-If you are interested in the frequency of the top SNP in your data.
+If you are interested in the frequency of the top SNPs in your data.
 Copy the two scripts below:

 ```
 Extract_snp_from_bed_make_Barplot